Canberra is growing fast. To support this population growth the ACT Government aims to enable 30,000 new homes by 2030.

 This means that, to create more housing in our city, we must consider the rules of development for existing RZ1 land.

-Once implemented, these updates will remove barriers to building missing middle housing and encourage well-designed, sustainable, and comfortable homes in existing suburbs.
+These changes remove barriers to building missing middle housing and support the delivery of well-designed, sustainable and comfortable homes in existing suburbs.

-We are seeking feedback from the Canberra community, have your say on the draft MMHDG and the draft Major Plan Amendment on the Missing middle YourSay page.
+Read more on the community consultation that informed the MMHDG and the draft Major Plan Amendment on the Missing middle YourSay page.

 Related content